Davidcastel26/PI-Pokemon-main/README.md

 ## The project was build with:

-- React, Redux, Node y Sequelize.
+- React, Redux, Node JS, Express y Sequelize.

 ---